-Can LEAPS Investing Be a Substitute for Buying Stock?
+Can You Invest in LEAPS Instead of Stock?

-LEAPS investing can be an effective portfolio strategy for investing in high-growth stocks while reducing your overall portfolio exposure by trading one type of risk for another.

-We’ve written before on the idea of using a LEAPS investing strategy for longer-term speculative investments but the question today is: Can leaps investing be used as a substitute for buying the underlying stock?
+We’ve written before on the idea of using a LEAPS investing strategy for longer-term speculative investments but the question today is: Can you invest in LEAPS instead of buying the underlying stock?

 The answer is, generally, yes, if you know what to be on the lookout for.

-Position scaling – Investing in 100 shares of SPDR S&P 500 ETF (SPY) requires, at writing, a roughly $44,500 investment.
-You could, on the other hand, using LEAPS investing, purchase a contract representing the same number of shares at the same price with an expiration in June of next year for $2,800.
-If the S&P 500 returns 9%, the value of the ETF position will be $48,500 while the LEAPS position will have returned 40% ($4,000 value).
-However, if the S&P 500 were to return 20% over that same period, the ETF investor would enjoy 20% returns (position value of $53,400) while the LEAPS investor would have a 217% return, with an initial $2,800 investment being worth $8,900 on expiration.
+Position scaling – Investing in 100 shares of SPDR S&P 500 ETF (SPY) requires, at writing, a roughly $52,000 investment.
+You could, on the other hand, using LEAPS, purchase a contract representing the same number of shares at the same price with an expiration in January of next year for $3,900.
+If the S&P 500 returns 10%, the value of the ETF position will be $57,200 while the LEAPS position will have returned 33% ($5,200 value).
+However, if the S&P 500 were to return 20% over that same period, the ETF investor would enjoy 20% returns (position value of $62,400) while the LEAPS investor would have a 266% return, with an initial $3,900 investment being worth $10,400 on expiration.

-Liquidity – As a derivative product, LEAPS investing offers less liquidity than the shares the contracts represent and will have a wider spread between the bid and the ask.
-Targeting strike prices with high open interest (contracts in the marketplace) can alleviate some of this risk (round number strike prices are typically more popular).
-Liquidity becomes less of a concern when contracts are trading in-the-money (when the strike price is below the underlying asset value) because there is intrinsic value in the contract and you always have the option of exercising your LEAPS to buy and then sell the shares you’ve received.
+Liquidity – As a derivative product, LEAPS offer less liquidity than the shares the contracts represent and will have a wider spread between the bid and the ask.
+Targeting strike prices with high open interest (contracts in the marketplace) can alleviate some of this risk (round-number strike prices are typically more popular).
+Liquidity becomes less of a concern when contracts are trading in the money (when the strike price is below the underlying asset value) because there is intrinsic value in the contract and you always have the option of exercising your LEAPS to buy and then sell the shares you’ve received.

 Tax implications – If you buy a stock and hold it for a year and a day, you’ll pay lower long-term rates on any capital gains from selling the stock.
 The same is true for the LEAPS contracts.
 However, if you decide to exercise the contract and purchase the shares at the strike price, that resets the clock on the new position, and you’ll need to wait another year for lower capital gains rates.
 This is one reason that most LEAPS contracts are closed out via trading instead of exercised.

 Volatility – This is both a positive and a potential risk.
 As for your position’s volatility, as we discussed above when talking about using LEAPS instead of stop-losses, the LEAPS don’t really magnify market volatility risk to your portfolio (your max loss is the amount you paid for the contract, regardless of volatility).
 However, volatility has a big impact on the cost of your initial investment.
-In the SPY example, a nine-month contract near-the-money costs approximately 9% of the underlying investment that the contract represents.
+In the SPY example, a seven-month contract near the money costs approximately 7.5% of the underlying investment that the contract represents.

-If we were to look at more volatile LEAPS investing with, say, Tesla (TSLA), we would find a similarly situated contract (at- or near-the-money, expiring June of next year) costs upwards of 16% of the underlying investment.
+If we were to look at more volatile LEAPS investing with, say, the option chain for Tesla (TSLA), we would find a similarly situated contract (at- or near-the-money, expiring January of next year) costs upwards of 18% of the underlying investment.
 That’s called a volatility premium.
-You can either reduce that by paying more up front and going in-the-money (which trades time and volatility premium for intrinsic value), or you can look at it in terms of a stop-loss (investors in more volatile stocks may be comfortable taking a 16% loss before being stopped out of a high-growth position).
+You can either reduce that by paying more up front and going in the money (which trades time and volatility premium for intrinsic value), or you can look at it in terms of a stop-loss (investors in more volatile stocks may be comfortable taking an 18% loss before being stopped out of a high-growth position).

 Shareholder rights – When LEAPS investing, you’re not a true shareholder.
 That means that you’ll not receive regular dividends or voting rights.
 In some instances, such as a stock spin-off or return-of-capital special dividends, contracts are adjusted to convey those to the LEAPS buyer.
 So if generating income off the investment through dividends is important to you, you may want to consider simply buying shares.